passagemath/passagemath-pkg-lefschetz-family/README.md

 The computation of the exceptional divisors can be costly, and is not always necessary.
 For example, the Picard rank of a quartic surface can be recovered with `holomorphic_period_matrix_modification` alone.

 ### EllipticSurface

+This class allows to compute periods and related quantities of elliptic surfaces.

 #### Usage